Americans Unwilling to Give Up Cosmetic Procedures Even in Current Economy

-Americans are not willing to give up their cosmetic procedures
+Americans are not willing to give up their cosmetic procedures, even as they spend less on other items, reports Newsweek.

 - Eyelid surgery (spent 8.1 percent more)